Barbadians celebrate the birth of a republic and bid farewell to the Queen – KION546

 By Lauren Said-Moorhouse and Max Foster, CNN

 With the stroke of midnight, Barbados cut its last remaining bonds to the British monarchy after nearly 400 years.
-In a vibrant celebratory ceremony on Monday evening, the Caribbean island removed Queen Elizabeth II as head of state and inaugurated its first-ever President.
+In a ceremony on Monday evening, Prince Charles acknowledged the “appalling atrocity of slavery” as the nation removed Queen Elizabeth II as head of state and inaugurated its first-ever President.

+Official festivities marking the island’s historic transition from realm to republic took place in National Heroes Square in the heart of the capital of Bridgetown.

 Moments later, the Queen’s own former representative, Governor-General Sandra Mason — a well-respected 73-year-old former jurist — was sworn in as President by the Chief Justice.
 It was exactly 55 years to the day since Barbados declared independence from Britain.